-This grant is for matriculated part-time students enrolled in at least 3 credit hours; however, priority is given to half-time students.
+This grant is for matriculated part-time students enrolled in at least 3 credit hours and up to 11 credit hours.
 Applicants must be New York State residents and be in good academic standing prior to applying.
-For dependent students or married students with dependents, the family net taxable income can range up to \$50,500.
+For dependent students or married students with dependents, the family net taxable income can't exceed \$50,500.
 Independent students must have a net taxable income of \$34,250 or less.
 Students are not eligible if they have already used all semesters of TAP eligibility.
-Remedial courses can be counted toward a student's part-time load hours if the student is also enrolled in at least three credit hours.
-Amounts: up to \$1,000 per semester.
-APTS applications are available from the EAC or on the web at corningcc.edu/fi nancial-aid-scholarships.
-Completed applications are submitted to the Enrollment Advisement Center.
+Remedial courses can be counted toward a student's part-time load hours if the student is also enrolled in at least three credit hours of coursework that counts towards their program of study.
+Award amount is up to \$1,000 per semester.
+APTS applications are available from the Enrollment Advisement Center (EAC) or on the web: Financial Aid Forms.
+Completed applications are submitted to the EAC.